Skip to main content

 Concurrent optimizations

 If you call optimize while another optimization for the same plan is still running, Routal rejects with highway.optimization.error.sync_optimization_already_progress.
-Wait for the first to finish (subscribe to plan.optimized or poll the plan) before re-running.
+Wait for the in-flight solve to finish (poll the plan's routes) before re-running.

 Deleting a plan